pulumi/pulumi-docker-build/provider/internal/embed/image-examples.md

 using System.Collections.Generic;
 using System.Linq;
 using Pulumi;
-using Dockerbuild = Pulumi.Dockerbuild;
+using DockerBuild = Pulumi.DockerBuild;

 return await Deployment.RunAsync(() =>
 {
-    var image = new Dockerbuild.Image("image", new()
+    var image = new DockerBuild.Image("image", new()
     {
-        Builder = new Dockerbuild.Inputs.BuilderConfigArgs
+        Builder = new DockerBuild.Inputs.BuilderConfigArgs
         {
             Name = "cloud-builder-name",
         },
-        Context = new Dockerbuild.Inputs.BuildContextArgs
+        Context = new DockerBuild.Inputs.BuildContextArgs
         {
             Location = "app",
         },